Bryan De La Cruz Preview, Player Props: Marlins vs. Nationals

 Bryan De La Cruz At The Plate

-- De La Cruz has picked up a hit in 77 of 121 games this season, with multiple hits 29 times.
+- De La Cruz has picked up a hit in 63.9% of his 122 games this year, with at least two hits in 23.8% of those games.

-- De La Cruz has had at least one RBI in 34.7% of his games this year (42 of 121), with more than one RBI 16 times (13.2%).
-He has also accounted for three or more of his team's runs in five contests.
+- De La Cruz has picked up an RBI in 34.4% of his games this year, with more than one RBI in 13.1% of his games.
+He has also plated three or more runs in five contests.

-- He has scored in 39 of 121 games this season, and more than once 8 times.
+- In 32.0% of his games this season, he has scored at least once.
+And he's had eight games with multiple runs (6.6%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.